 Pasting Hyperlinks in Excel

 If you need to paste hyperlinks into Excel spreadsheets, note the following:

 - In Excel desktop, pasting an Excel Hyperlink formula does not apply the hyperlink formatting.

 - In Excel desktop, you can double-click the cell and then paste the link and it does apply the proper hyperlink formatting,

-- In Excel online, pasting a hyperlink formula does apply proper formatting.
+- In Excel Online, pasting a hyperlink formula does apply the proper formatting.